 Employer-paid life insurance is a taxable benefit under the Income Tax Act.
-Therefore, the premiums TELUS pays for your Primary Employee Life coverage is a taxable benefit.
-You pay for optional coverage with after-tax payroll deduction so it is not a taxable benefit.
+Therefore, premiums TELUS pays for your Employee Life Primary Plan coverage is a taxable benefit.
+You pay for additional coverage with after-tax payroll deduction so it is not a taxable benefit.